gravtrade/gravtrade.github.io/term-and-condition.md

 5. You eligible to claim your account bonus once you fulfill our minimum lot requirements every month.
 6. You could only claim your previous month account bonus within 5 business working days of the next beginning month.
 7. Bonus claims are eligible to account holder that registered under our IB link (http://icmarkets.com/?camp=7745) only.
-8. If you already have IC Markets Standard account, you need to email IC Markets broker support team and ask them to put you under our IB id (7745) or provide them this link (http://icmarkets.com/?camp=7745) into your mail.
+8. If you already have **IC Markets Standard Account**, you need to email IC Markets broker support team and ask them to put you under our IB id (7745) or provide them this link (http://icmarkets.com/?camp=7745) into your mail.